joshisanerd/SheetsDisplay/README.md

 # SheetsDisplay
-A C# console application that can display google sheet data
+A C# console application that can display data from a Google Sheet